ok701/manipulator_algorithms/readme.md

 ## 2. `inverse_dynamics.m`
 This script simulates position control of a **3-DOF planar manipulator** using inverse kinematics with open-loop inverse dynamics.
-The three joint torques are computed from the end-effector position while keeping the last link’s global orientation $θ_d$ fixed.
+The three joint torques are computed from the end-effector position while keeping the last link’s global orientation $\theta_d$ fixed.

 ### Pipeline
 $$
 (x, y, \theta_d)
 \;\xrightarrow{\ \text{IK}\ }\;